twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 Power boost cyphers are a special type of cypher.
 In some Cypher System games, they may be inappropriate, and in others, they may be the main (or only) type of cypher available, as determined by the GM.
 They can be either subtle or manifest.

 ### AREA BOOST
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** This cypher boosts an ability that affects a single target.
+- **효과:** This cypher boosts an ability that affects a single target.
 The ability expands the effect so it includes the immediate area around that target.
 If the ability normally affects an immediate area, the area becomes short.
 Short areas are increased to long.
 Long areas are increased to very long.
 Abilities with very long areas become 1,000-foot (300 m) areas.
 All other areas double in radius.

 ### BURST BOOST
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** This cypher boosts an ability that affects a single target at short range or farther.
+- **효과:** This cypher boosts an ability that affects a single target at short range or farther.
 The range decreases to immediate, but the ability affects all targets within immediate range.

 ### DAMAGE BOOST
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** This cypher boosts an ability that inflicts points of damage.
+- **효과:** This cypher boosts an ability that inflicts points of damage.
 The ability inflicts additional damage equal to this cypher’s level.
 ### EFFICACY BOOST (MAJOR)
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** This cypher boosts an ability that requires a skill roll.
+- **효과:** This cypher boosts an ability that requires a skill roll.
 The use of the ability is eased by two steps.
 This kind of cypher might be appropriate only in superhero campaigns, at least with any regularity.)

 ### EFFICACY BOOST (MINOR)
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** This cypher boosts an ability that requires a skill roll.
+- **효과:** This cypher boosts an ability that requires a skill roll.
 The use of the ability is eased.

 ### ENERGY BOOST
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** This cypher boosts an ability that has a stat Pool cost.
+- **효과:** This cypher boosts an ability that has a stat Pool cost.
 The cost is reduced to 0.

 ### RANGE BOOST
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** This cypher boosts the range of an ability.
+- **효과:** This cypher boosts the range of an ability.
 Something that affects only you can now affect someone you touch.
 Any other ability increases its range by one category (touch to immediate, immediate to short, short to long, long to very long, very long to 1,000 feet [300 m], or double for any range longer than very long).

 ### TARGET BOOST
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** This cypher boosts an ability that affects a target at a range greater than touch.
+- **효과:** This cypher boosts an ability that affects a target at a range greater than touch.
 It can affect a second target within range (if the ability is an attack, make a separate attack roll for the second creature).

 [^역주1]: 역주1. 전자가 캐릭터 능력이고, 후자는 사이퍼를 말합니다.